Public relations tactics and how e-residents can build a creative and effective PR strategy for their business brands

 7. Provide Linkable Assets to Reporters and Bloggers

-Timing is an important part when it comes to these tactics.
+Timing is an important part when it comes to these public relations tactics.
 But you can reach media coverage by pitching content to media at any time too.

 A linkable asset is a type of content that journalists tend to refer to, so it gains backlinks quite easily.
 It could take the form of a report, an article with unique insights, an infographic — anything that journalists and content publishers might find interesting for their audience.